h-shukla/Comp-Social/README.md

 1. Tailwind is used on frontend
 1. Express and mongodb are used in the backend

+# Negatives
+1. No encryption setup for passwords

 # Setup process
+For now,
+1. Do `npm i` for both frontend and backend directories.
+1. Install mongodb
+1. Install nodemon by `sudo npm i -g nodemon`
+1. Do `nodemon ./backend/index.js`
+1. Do npm start inside frontend folder on another terminal

+**The App should be available on localhost:3000/ in the browser**

+Later,
 ***Might be available with docker once I learn docker***